Joseph A. Williams

-Joseph Andrew Williams (born May 2, 1974) is an American Catholic prelate who has served as bishop of Camden in New Jersey since 2025.
-He previously served as an auxiliary bishop of the Archdiocese of Saint Paul and Minneapolis in Minnesota from 2022 until 2024, when he was appointed coadjutor bishop of Camden.
+Joseph Andrew Williams (born May 2, 1974) is an American Catholic prelate serving as Bishop of Camden since 2025.
+He previously served as an auxiliary bishop for the Archdiocese of Saint Paul and Minneapolis from 2022 to 2024 until he became coadjutor bishop of Camden from 2024 to 2025.

 Early life

-Joseph Williams was born on May 2, 1974, in Minneapolis, Minnesota.
+Williams was born on May 2, 1974, in Minneapolis, Minnesota.
 He has eight siblings; his brother Peter Williams is a priest in the Archdiocese of Saint Paul and Minneapolis.
-Joseph Williams attended Saint Croix Catholic School in Stillwater, Minnesota, and graduated from Stillwater High School in 1992.
+Joseph Williams attended Saint Croix Catholic School in Stillwater, Minnesota and graduated from Stillwater High School in 1992.

 Williams studied at the University of Minnesota Morris (UMN–Morris), where he was a varsity tennis player and twice competed in the NCAA Division III men's tennis championships.
 He graduated from UMN–Morris with a Bachelor of Arts degree in 1996.

 Williams continued his studies at the Franciscan University of Steubenville in Steubenville, Ohio.
 While there, he decided to become a priest.
 He received a philosophy/pre-theology degree from Franciscan University in 1998.
 Williams then entered the Saint Paul Seminary in St. Paul, Minnesota, where he was awarded a Master of Divinity degree in 2002.

 Priesthood

 Williams was ordained to the priesthood for the Archdiocese of Saint Paul and Minneapolis by Archbishop Harry Flynn on May 28, 2002, at the Cathedral of Saint Paul in St. Paul, Minnesota.
-After his ordination, the archdiocese assigned Williams as parochial vicar at the Cathedral of Saint Paul Parish, He was transferred in 2004 to Divine Mercy Parish in Faribault, Minnesota..
+After his ordination, the archdiocese assigned Williams as parochial vicar at the Cathedral of Saint Paul Parish, He was transferred in 2004 to Divine Mercy Parish in Faribault, Minnesota.
 In 2005, Williams was appointed pastor of Saint Mathias Parish in Hampton, Minnesota, and Saint Mary Parish in New Trier, Minnesota.
 He left both parishes in 2008 to become pastor of Saint Stephen Parish in Minneapolis.

 Williams in 2022 stated that during the 2020 George Floyd protests in Minneapolis, he assisted a parishioner whose apartment building was in danger of burning down.
 Williams personally drove the individual's family to the parish rectory for safety.